 - Use firewood and coal last since they would use up valuable fuel that could keep you warm.

-- camp stove fuel
+- Camp stove and fuel

 - Dutch oven and supplies

-- Single burner-camp stove
+- Single burner-camp stove and fuel

 - camping can opener